AntoniosBarotsis/Rss2Email/CONTRIBUTING.md

 This is probably far from a good solution but as I said earlier, I wanted to experiment with the language and it does work so...

+As a last note, if you are planning on contributing a new feed format, please consider leaving a comment similar to those at the start of both [`feed.rs`](./src/xml/feed.rs) and [`rss.rs`](./src/xml/rss.rs) for better maintainability.